 Ohio does not require a physical MMJ card, so you can show the downloaded printout or the electronic copy on your phone at the dispensary.

 If you do not receive approval for medical cannabis following your meeting with a medical provider, you can receive a full refund for your certification appointment.
 We cannot provide a refund for your certification appointment if your application for medical cannabis is denied by the state or if you are ineligible to apply as a medical patient.
-Our refund policy only applies to the provider's approval process.

 The decision of a certifying health care provider is based on the medical condition of the patient.
 While we cannot guarantee that you will get approved, we guarantee the refund of the money if you meet the qualifications but the appointment does not result in an approval.